paatagog/steganography/README.md

 import numpy as np
 ```

-If we are going to use Google Colab, we should mount the Google Drive ar first and then read the picture files.
+If we are going to use Google Colab, we should mount the Google Drive at first and then read the picture files.
 We should skip this section if we are going to run the program locally!

 Read the secret and the public pictures from the files.